jlursenbach/CPSC-362-summer-group/Assignment 1.md

 ** Functional **

 	Select a list of stocks
 	Choose a stock to display
-	Comparing Stocks
-	Sort Stocks
-	Stock Meta-Data
+	Comparing Stocks !!! - I don't think this is required fo the task Sort Stocks !!! - I don't think this is required for the task Stock Meta-Data
 		Stock metadata
 		Comparative analysis (two+ stocks)

  ** Nonfunctional **

 	Load the list within 3 seconds
-	return a complete list
-	provide accurate data
+	return a complete list (no parts missing) provide accurate data
 	readability/understandability

 ### Developer

 ** Functional **